srsran/oran-sc-ric/README.md

 ## Example xApps

 We provide two example [xApps](xApps/python/) designed to monitor any measurement metric exposed by an `E2SM_KPM` service module within an E2 Agent.
 These xApps function by sending a `RIC Subscription Request` message, which includes a `RIC Subscription Details` Information Element crafted following the `E2SM_KPM` definition.
 Subsequently, they receive `RIC Indication Messages` containing measurement data adhering to the `E2SM_KPM_IndicationMessage` definition.
+In addition, we provide one example xApp that demonstrates the usage of the `E2SM_RC` service module.

 The [simple_mon_xapp](xApps/python/simple_mon_xapp.py) serves as a basic example designed to illustrate the structure of an xApp.
 It exclusively utilizes `E2SM-KPM-Report-Style-1`, enabling requests for any *E2-Node-Level* metric (i.e., aggregated metrics for the entire E2 node, for example, total DL throughput in a gNB node).

 The [kpm_mon_xapp](xApps/python/kpm_mon_xapp.py) serves as a comprehensive E2SM-KPM monitor, facilitating all `E2SM-KPM-Report-Styles`(i.e., 1-5).
 Specifically, it allows requesting *E2-Node-Level* and *UE -Level* (e.g., individual UE DL throughput) metrics.

+The [simple_rc_xapp](xApps/python/simple_rc_xapp.py) is a basic example designed to illustrate the usage of the RIC control API.
+So far, only Action ID 2 from RIC Control Style 2 (i.e., Slice-level PRB Quota control) is supported.

 Additionally, we provide a handy [library](xApps/python/lib/) designed to streamline xApp development.
 This library focuses on separating reusable code, such as communication protocols and message encoding/decoding, resulting in significantly simplified xApp implementations.